 2) Speak to your article at town meeting if you can.
 Here's an example of what to say.
 You need to be a registered voter in that town to speak.
 If you are not a registered voter, or not from that town, you must ask for permission from the moderator, who will in turn ask for any objections from the voters.
 Something like: "I have passed out a flyer describing about how Big Money politics is corrupting our politicians in Washington.
 If you are as tired of special interests controlling our government as I am, I urge you to send a message to our elected officials in NH and Washington and vote YES on Article 12.
 Thank you!"

 We're Here to Help if You Need It!

 We want to see you succeed, so NH Rebellion staff is here to assist you if you need materials or advice.
-Send Olivia Zink an email at firstname.lastname@example.org, or call him at 603-715-8197.
+Send Olivia Zink an email at email@example.com, or call her at 603-715-8197.